TDN: Temporal Difference Networks for Efficient Action Recognition: Introduction

 \section{Introduction}

-Deep neural networks have witnessed great progress for action recognition in videos~\cite{large_scale_cnn,DBLP:conf/nips/SimonyanZ14,DBLP:conf/eccv/WangXW0LTG16,DBLP:conf/iccv/TranBFTP15,DBLP:journals/corr/abs-1812-03982}.
+Deep neural networks have witnessed great progress for action recognition in videos~\cite{large_scale_cnn,DBLP:conf/nips/SimonyanZ14,DBLP:conf/eccv/WangXW0LTG16,DBLP:conf/iccv/TranBFTP15,DBLP:journals/corr/abs-1812-03982,LGD,Wang0T15}.
 Temporal modeling is crucial for capturing motion information in videos for action recognition, and this is usually achieved by two kinds of mechanisms in the current deep learning approaches.
 One common method is to use a two-stream network~\cite{DBLP:conf/nips/SimonyanZ14}, where one stream is on RGB frames to extract appearance information, and the other is to leverage optical flow as an input to capture movement information.
 This method turns out to be effective for improving action recognition accuracy but requires high computational consumption for optical flow calculation.
 Another alternative approach is to use 3D convolutions ~\cite{DBLP:conf/icml/JiXYY10,DBLP:conf/iccv/TranBFTP15} or temporal convolutions~\cite{DBLP:conf/cvpr/TranWTRLP18,DBLP:conf/eccv/XieSHTM18,Qiu2017LearningSR} to implicitly learn motion features from RGB frames.
 However, 3D convolutions often lack specific consideration in the temporal dimension and might bring higher computational cost as well.
 Therefore, designing an effective temporal module of high motion modeling power and low computational consumption is still a challenging problem for video recognition.

 This paper aims to present a new temporal modeling mechanism by introducing a temporal difference based module (TDM).
 Temporal derivative (difference) is highly relevant with optical flow~\cite{DBLP:journals/ai/HornS81}, and has shown effectiveness in action recognition by using RGB difference as an approximate motion representation~\cite{DBLP:conf/eccv/WangXW0LTG16,ZhaoXL18}.
 However, these approaches simply treat RGB difference as another video modality and train a different network to fuse with the RGB network.
-Instead, we aim to present a unified framework to capture appearance and motion information in a joint yet explicit way, by generalizing the idea of temporal difference into a principled and efficient temporal module for end-to-end network design.
+Instead, we aim to present a unified framework to capture appearance and motion information jointly, by generalizing the idea of temporal difference into a principled and efficient temporal module for end-to-end network design.